Gerhard Fischer (professor): Research

 In his work at the University of Stuttgart (1978-1984), Fischer explored theoretical frameworks and system developments for Human-Computer Interaction and co-founded conferences in Germany on "Mensch-Maschine Kommunikation" (1980) and "Software Ergonomics" (1983).

 His early work at University of Colorado Boulder (1984-1994) was centered on domain-oriented design environments, critiquing systems, and the exploration of high-functionality environments.

-Starting in 1994, Fischer explored themes in meta-design, social creativity, cultures of participation, computer-supported collaborative learning, support environments for people with cognitive disabilities, and collaborative problem solving and decision making with tabletop computing environments.
+Starting in 1994, Fischer explored themes in meta-design, social creativity, cultures of participation, computer-supported collaborative learning, support environments for people with cognitive disabilities, and collaborative problem-solving and decision-making with tabletop computing environments.
 He participated in the development of numerous NSF research programs (including: Lifelong Learning, Science of Design, Creativity and IT).
 During his years at CU Boulder, he served as the principal advisor of 20 PhD students.

 He retired as professor emeritus in 2012.
 Since 2012, Fischer's research activities have centered around identifying design trade-offs associated with wicked problems, human-centered AI, rethinking and reinventing learning, education, and collaboration, and exploring quality of life as a fundamental objective of the digital age.

-Fischer is serving on the boards of the Bonn-Aachen International Center for Information Technology, Munich Center of the Learning Sciences, Ludwig Maximilian University of Munich, Wirtschaftsinformatik und Neue Medien, University of Siegen and GRADE PhD School, University of Gothenburg, Sweden.
+Fischer is serving on the boards of the Bonn-Aachen International Center for Information Technology, Munich Center of the Learning Sciences, LMU Munich, Wirtschaftsinformatik und Neue Medien, University of Siegen and GRADE PhD School, University of Gothenburg, Sweden.